birobali/restfulapi/RESTfulAPIguidline.md

 The respose body should contain the resource's representation.

 <<example>>

 If the resource already exists then the response is 409 (Conflict).

-### PUT
-The method requests that the state of the target resource be created or replaced with the state defined by the representation enclosed in the request message payload.